Wellington Management

 Series C in 2000

-SensAble Technologies, Inc. specializes in force-feedback haptic devices and touch-enabled 3D modeling software solutions.
-Its key products include FreeForm Modeling Systems, designed for applications in medical and dental modeling, product design, and fine arts, as well as The SensAble Dental Lab System, which facilitates digital scanning, 3D modeling, and fabrication.
-The company also produces PHANTOM Haptic Devices for enhanced 3D navigation and virtual workspaces, along with OpenHaptics, a toolkit for developing haptic applications.
-SensAble Technologies serves a wide array of industries, including automotive, dental, fine arts, gaming, and medical sectors.
-Its products are utilized in various applications such as product design, surgical simulation, and research.
-Founded in 1993 and based in Woburn, Massachusetts, SensAble Technologies also maintains a sales office in Tokyo, Japan, distributing its solutions through direct sales and reseller channels.
+SensAble Technologies, Inc. specializes in the development of force-feedback haptic devices and touch-enabled 3D modeling software solutions.
+The company offers a range of products, including FreeForm Modeling Systems for medical and dental applications, product design, and digital content creation, as well as The SensAble Dental Lab System for scanning and 3D fabrication.
+Its PHANTOM Haptic Devices provide force feedback and 3D navigation, while the OpenHaptics software toolkit enables the development of haptic applications.
+SensAble serves diverse industries such as automotive, dental, fine arts, gaming, and medical, with applications in product design, surgical simulation, and robotic research.
+Founded in 1993 and based in Woburn, Massachusetts, the company also maintains a sales office in Tokyo, Japan.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.